 Tonight, look for a constellation that’s easy to see on the sky’s dome, if your sky is dark enough.
 Corona Borealis – aka the Northern Crown – is exciting to find.
 It’s an almost-perfect semicircle of stars.
 You’ll find this beautiful pattern in the evening sky from now until October.

 You’ll need a fairly dark sky to see Corona Borealis between Vega and Arcturus.
-It’s a semicircle of stars – very noticeable.
+It’s a semicircle of stars and very noticeable.